 firewall unless firewall rules are created to allow it.
 The exception is the

-has certain automatically created
+network has certain automatically created

-For all networks except the automatically created
+For all VPC networks except the automatically created

-default network, you
+default VPC network, you

 must create any firewall rules you need.
 To allow

-firewall rules to permit these connections.
+up firewall rules to permit these connections.
 Each firewall rule represents

-a single rule that determines what traffic
+a single rule that determines what connections are permitted to enter or leave

-is permitted into the network.
+instances.
 It is possible to have many rules and to

 be as general or specific with these rules as you need.
 For example, you can